-Mr Deva

-Head of Science Beejesh.deva@consilium-at.com
+Mr Deva Head of Science Beejesh.deva@consilium-at.com

-GCSE Science
+GCSE Science Exam Body: AQA

 Students move on from the core knowledge learnt and mastered at the end of year 9 to the application of the core principals of the sciences in year 10.
-The triple science course builds upon the content studied by the pupils on combined science and widens the breadth by including more material.
+The triple science course builds upon the content studied by the students on combined science and widens the breadth by including more material.